-For simplicity I assume that one unit of L is required to produce one unit of m which is assumed as the nemeraire good/service.
+For simplicity, I assume that one unit of L is required to produce one unit of m, which is assumed as the numeraire good/service.
 Production of S requires two consecutive stages or workdays.
 Thus in-home or within country production of S requires two m.
-But as in-home production needs two workdays, goods cannot be delivered 'timely'.2 Untimely delivery of final good/service is not desired by the consumers' which is reflected in the price of the final good or service, P_S.
+But as in-home production needs two workdays, goods cannot be delivered 'timely'.2 Untimely delivery of final good/service is not desired by the consumers, which is reflected in the effective price of the final good or service, P_S.
 Note that this does not imply any change in the cost of production.
-The extent of delay in delivery is negatively related with the consumers' valuation of the good.
-Taking clue from Marjit (2007) let us denote the time preference by δ (> 1).
-Therefore the consumers' price would be $\frac{P_S}{s}$.
+The extent of delay in delivery is negatively related to the consumers' valuation of the good.
+Taking a clue from Marjit (2007) let us denote the time preference by δ (> 1).
+Therefore, the consumers' price (effective price of the product or service) would be $\frac{P_S}{\delta}$.